Skip to main content

 ```

-You can include SQL queries in your page using a markdown code fence (starting and ending with 3 backticks).
+You include SQL queries in your page using a markdown code fence (starting and ending with 3 backticks).
 Evidence requires a query name to be supplied directly after the first 3 backticks.

 Using Query Results